cpske/ISP/index.md

 Virtual Environment
 </td>
 <td markdown="span">
-[Virtualenv Quickstart](django/virtualenv-quickstart) and [Using Virtualenv](django/virtualenv) - how to run apps in a virtual environment, for portability and security
+[Virtualenv Quickstart](django/virtualenv-quickstart) and [Using Virtualenv](django/virtualenv) - how to run apps in a virtual environment for portability, reliability, and security.
 </td>
 </tr>